Kim-Thomas/virtusize-homework/README.md

 ![Editing User's full name](https://thomaskim.fr/public_assets/editing-user-fullname.gif)

 #### Changing user's email / gravatar
-To change the user's portrait, you need to change its email to match a linked Gravatar portrait.
+To change the user's portrait, you need to change its email.

+The user portrait is directly linked to Gravatar, so you need to make sure that this email corresponds to a Gravatar account.

-To edit the email, click on the **little blue pen** next to the user's email and type in your email.
-If we detect a gravatar linked to that email, it will be displayed automatically.
+To edit the email, click on the **little blue pen** next to the user's email.
+If we detect a gravatar account linked to that email, it will be displayed automatically.

 ![Editing User's Email](https://thomaskim.fr/public_assets/editing-user-email.gif)